lockekk/deskflow-hid/README.md

 - **Apple Sidecar/Universal Control** is restricted to the Apple ecosystem, leaving Windows and Linux users behind.
 - **Remote Desktop** solutions often suffer from high latency and depend on network stability, which can impact fluid, real-time peripheral sharing.

-## The Solution: Hardware-Assisted Bridging
+## The Solution: Hardware Bridge Client

 Deskflow-HID uses a budget-friendly **ESP32-C3 Supermini** board as a hardware bridge.
 It converts Deskflow events into **Bluetooth Low Energy (BLE) HID**, letting you wirelessly share your keyboard and mouse with any mobile device.